-This rotisserie roast beef recipe is one of the easiest ways to add flavor and keep a beef roast moist and tender.
-Eye of round is naturally a tough cut of meat, but the rotisserie rotation helps baste the roast as it cooks.
+This rotisserie roast beef recipe is one of the easiest ways to add flavor and keep a roast moist and tender.
+Eye of Round is naturally a tough cut of meat, but the rotisserie rotation helps baste the roast as it cooks.
 We recommend using a meat slicer to slice the beef into thin slices.
-You’ll end up with the best roast beef sandwiches you’ve ever had.
+You’ll end up with the best roast beef sandwiches ever.

 What you’ll need for this recipe:

-Beef Roast: We will be using an eye of round roast for this recipe, about 4- 4 1/2 pounds in weight.
+- Beef Roast: We will use an eye of round roast for this recipe, about 4- 4 1/2 pounds.
 You can also use a top sirloin roast.

-Aluminum Drip Pan: Disposable pans can be found at most grocery stores.
-Take into consideration the size and depth of your grill before purchasing a drip pan.
+- Aluminum Drip Pan: Disposable pans can be found at most grocery stores.
+Consider the size and depth of your grill before purchasing a drip pan.
 Keep in mind that some units have limited room.

 - Seasonings: You’ll need coarse salt (kosher or a comparable salt), black pepper, onion powder, and granulated garlic.

-Other Items: You will need a rotisserie attachment, a reliable instant-read thermometer, and heat-resistant gloves.
-And finally, A sword skewer or a narrow fillet knife to make the pilot hole through the roast.
+- Other Items: You will need a rotisserie attachment, a reliable instant-read thermometer, and heat-resistant gloves.
+Finally, a sword skewer or a narrow fillet knife makes the pilot hole through the roast.

 How to make rotisserie roast beef:

 - Set up for an indirect cook time of about 1 1/2 hours.
-As always, make sure you have enough fuel (charcoal or propane).
+As always, ensure you have enough fuel (charcoal or propane).
 If you are using a charcoal unit, keep that chimney nearby!

 - Combine your seasoning rub and apply it to the entire roast.

 - Create a pilot hole through the center roast (lengthwise) from end to end.
 Run the rotisserie rod through the hole, keeping it balanced and secure with rotisserie forks.

-- Set the pan with 1 cup of water underneath where the roast will be.
+- Set the pan with 1 cup of water underneath where the roast will go.
 Place the secured roast onto the attachment and start the motor.
-Check the temperature after 45 minutes of cook time and refill the drip pan with water if needed.
+Check the temperature after 45 minutes of cooking time and refill the drip pan with water if needed.

 - Remove roast, rest for 10-15 minutes, carve, and make some delicious roast beef sandwiches!
 Discard the drip pan.